 MMIXware: A RISC Computer for the Third Millennium (Lecture Notes in Computer Science)

-On Sale Now!
-Save 8% on the MMIXware: A RISC Computer for the Third Millennium (Lecture Notes in Computer Science) by Brand: Springer at EMS Linux.
+Huge Savings Item!
+Save 12% on the MMIXware: A RISC Computer for the Third Millennium (Lecture Notes in Computer Science) by Brand: Springer at EMS Linux.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 MMIX is a RISC computer designed by Don Knuth to illustrate machine-level aspects of programming.
 In the author's book series ''The Art of Computer

 MMIX is a RISC computer designed by Don Knuth to illustrate machine-level aspects of programming.
 In the author's book series "The Art of Computer Programming", MMIX replaces the 1960s-style machine MIX.
 A particular goal in the design of MMIX was to keep its machine language simple, elegant, and easy to learn.
 At the same time, all of the complexities needed to achieve high performance in practice are taken into account.